rackerlabs/technical-blog/_posts/2019-07-18-apache-casandra-backup-and-recovery.md

 After copying the backup tar file to a non-default location, drop the **employee** table.

+**NOTE**: Cassandra distributes data based on defined partition keys and replication factors across the cluster, so you must run this backup command from all your nodes (this example uses linux shell script in crontab which backups all nodes at once).

     $ cqlsh -u cassandra -p *******

     Connected to Test_Cassandra at 127.0.0.1:9042.